-An international collaboration on evidence for faith groups’ activities, contribution and challenges to community health and wellbeing.
+An international collaboration on evidence for faith actors’ activities, contributions, and challenges to achieving humanitarian and development goals.

-Founded in 2012, JLI Leadership came together by a single shared conviction: there is an urgent need to build our collective understanding of the potential of local faith communities for improving community health, development and well being.
+Founded in 2012, JLI came together with a single shared conviction: there is an urgent need to build our collective understanding, through evidence, of faith actors in humanitarianism and development.

-Full and appropriate engagement of the capacities of faith-based groups in the achievement of the SDGs through effective partnerships with public sector and secular entities, as well as among religious groups themselves.
+Full and appropriate engagement of the capacities of faith actors in the achievement of humanitarian and development goals through effective partnerships with public sector and secular entities, as well as among religious groups themselves.

-The JLI Board of Directors, Executive Committee and Advisory Group guide the project with support from Coordinator, Jean Duff, Research Director, Olivia Wilkinson and Senior Programs and Knowledge Manager, Stacy Nam.
+The JLI Board of Directors, Executive Committee and Advisory Group guide the project with support from JLI staff, led by CEO, Kirsten Laursen Muth.

 How we work

-More than 500 stakeholders globally are members of Learning Hubs coming from policy, practitioner and academic sectors.
+More than 800 stakeholders globally are members of Learning Hubs coming from policy, practitioner and academic sectors.
 Our Learning Hub approach was inspired by the experience of the Joint Learning Initiative on Children and HIV/AIDS.
-Read about their work here,
+Read about their work here.

-- What is the evidence for local faith community and actor activity and impact?
+- What is the evidence for local faith actor activity and impact?

 - What do policymakers and practitioners want and need to know?

-- How can what we know be better communicated for change?
+- How can we better communicate the evidence for change?